alamedyang/magedocs/Obsidian/actions.md

 Use this if you want to pad the actions an [[entities|entity]] is performing so they don't all occur on the same game tick.

-For cinematic cutscenes, you will almost certainly need to disable player control before using this action, otherwise the player will be able to walk away in the middle.
+For cinematic cutscenes, you will almost certainly need to [[#Assign Bool Value|disable]] [[#Bool Setables|player control]] before using this action, otherwise the player will be able to walk away in the middle.
 (Don't forget to turn it on again when finished.)

 - **Syntax**: `wait <duration[]>;
 - **Bytecode action**: `NON_BLOCKING_DELAY`